Love Thy Self!

-After reading a book about loving your hair created by a Black Peace Corps Volunteer who served in Swaziland, Tisania wanted young Liberian women to feel that they do not need to change who they are because they stem from generations of naturally beautiful women.
-She wanted them to understand their physical attributes are priceless, and there is no need to use chemicals to change that.
-Excited about the idea, Tisania pondered the ways to spread the message to “Love Thyself.”
-She realized she couldn’t carry out the workshop alone, so she reached out to Abigail, Darrell, and Latisha, other Black Volunteers serving in Liberia, who were excited by Tisania’s idea.
-The next step was to develop the idea and figure out the best, most effective way to share this vital, beautiful message.
+After reading a book about loving one's own natural hair, written by a Black Peace Corps Volunteer who served in Swaziland, Tisania had an idea.
+She wanted young Liberian women to feel comfortable exactly as they are and not feel a need to change their appearance.
+She wanted them to remember that they are beautiful just as they are, because they stem from generations of naturally beautiful women.
+She wanted them to understand that their physical attributes are priceless, and there is no need to use chemicals to change them.
+Tisania pondered the ways to spread the message to “Love Thyself.”
+She was excited about the idea, but realized she couldn’t carry out the workshop alone.
+Instead, she reached out to Abigail, Darrell, and Latisha, other Black Volunteers serving in Liberia.
+All of them were excited by Tisania’s idea.
+The next step was to develop the idea and figure out the best, most effective way to share this vital message.

 In collaboration with Peace Corps/Liberia’s Rise2Raise Mentoring Program, the Volunteers conducted a two-day workshop for 23 girls from around Liberia.
-Addressing colorism, the prejudice or discrimination against individuals with a dark skin tone (typically among people of the same ethnic or racial group), the history of oppression rooted in slavery in the United States, and how the founders of Liberia (lighter skinned freed slaves) brought with them the same ideologies that dark skin is inferior, which led to racial injustices and self-loathing (internalized oppression and internalized dominance) for native and darker skinned Liberians.
+The workshop addressed colorism (the prejudice or discrimination among people of the same ethnic or racial group against individuals with a darker skin tone), the history of oppression rooted in slavery in the United States, and how the founders of Liberia who were, in many cases, lighter-skinned freed slaves, brought with them the same ideologies they internalized in the United States—that dark skin is inferior, which led to racial injustices and self-loathing (internalized oppression and internalized dominance) for native and darker skinned Liberians.

-During the session, “Effects of Using Chemicals on Hair and Skin”, they reviewed how skin bleaching and perming (a chemical process used to straighten curly hair) can impact one’s body and how colorism leads to people of color feeling the need to alter their appearance.
-The widespread promotion that the physical attributes of people of color were undesirable, led to the creation of chemical remedies by multinational companies—primarily owned by White people—claiming these products can turn undesirable dark skin to lighter skin and make kinky and curly hair straight.
-Now all over the world, people of color spend millions of dollars to change the color of their skin and the texture of their hair.
+During the session, “Effects of Using Chemicals on Hair and Skin,” they reviewed how skin bleaching and perming (a chemical process used to straighten curly hair) can impact one’s body and how colorism leads to people of color feeling the need to alter their appearance.
+The workshop included discussions on how the notion that the physical attributes of people of color were undesirable led to an onslaught of chemical remedies created by multinational companies—primarily owned by White people.
+These products often claim that they can turn "undesirable" dark skin lighter and make kinky and curly hair straight.
+All over the world people of color spend millions of dollars to change the color of their skin and the texture of their hair.
 The Volunteers showed the participants how the use of chemicals on their hair and body could lead to permanent damage to skin tissues and hair follicles.
-In most cases, the damage is beyond repair.
+In many cases, the damage is beyond repair.

-After the history and the damage of these practices were discussed, it was time to focus on “How to Reverse the Misconception” that the skin and hair of people of color are inferior.
+After the history of these practices was discussed and the damage that can inflict was illuminated, the workshop turned to focus on reversing the misconception that the skin and hair of people of color are inferior.
 The Volunteers demonstrated to the young women how to wash, style, and treat their natural hair without chemicals.
-The girls practiced using locally available remedies such as coconut oil, avocado, lime, and honey, produced in Liberia, which can be safely used on hair and skin.
+The girls practiced using locally available remedies such as coconut oil, avocado, lime, and honey, which can be safely used on hair and skin.

 To reach more young girls, the Volunteers are writing a grant to hold more “Love Thyself” trainings.
 Volunteer Latisha said, “We hope more men and women of African descent will start loving their black skin and kinky hair.
 We also want to empower our brothers and sisters by boosting their self-esteem through knowledge.”
 At the end of the workshop, the young ladies ended the day dancing and singing a song by Flavour called “Your Black is Beautiful.”